jetstack/finops-stack/installation/gke.md

 - A Google Service Account with the following:
     - roles/monitor.viewer and roles/iam.serviceAccountTokenCreator permissions
     - workload identity configured for grafana kubernetes service account: `[finops-stack/grafana]`.
 Have a look at this [blog post](https://venafi.com/blog/gke-workload-identity-federation-for-kubernetes-principals/) to configure workload identity.
-- Unless you want to access the Grafana dashboard via `kubectl port-forward` you'll need a domain name
+- Unless you want to access the Grafana dashboard via `kubectl port-forward` you'll need a domain name to set up an external load balancer and ingress, ditto for Goldilocks.

 ## Distribution support